IgnaceMenace/DotFiles/README.md

 - Python script for specific tiling in sway inspired by the one by nwg_piotr
 - Wifi menu in wofi
 - Rofi instead of Wofi ?
-- Add swaymsg exec <application> to launch the app on the workspace they were launched on
 - Scripting the installation for Fedora and Arch
 - Red light
 - A NixOS config file